 |---|---|---|---|

 The new benchmark.
-Custom "Odor Slayer" naming, deep discovery, confident pricing through "Ouch" reaction, proactive expectation setting with satisfaction guarantee.
-Booked $389.
-Only miss: Q3.
+Custom "Odor Slayer" naming, deep discovery, confident pricing through the "Ouch" reaction, proactive expectation setting with satisfaction guarantee.
+Only miss: the frequency question.

 Near-identical to Sylvia.
-The only conversation this week where Q3 was asked ("How often do you usually get it detailed?" → "Second detail ever" → confirmed Problem Solver).
+The only conversation this week where the frequency question was asked ("How often do you usually get it detailed?" then "Second detail ever" -- confirmed Problem Solver).
 Custom naming, diagnosis bridge, guarantee close.
-Booked $389.

 Both top performers were SMS, both were odor jobs with custom naming, both included expectation setting.
-Elle is the only one that asked Q3 — and it was the most complete conversation of the week.
-Q3 doesn't slow the conversation down — it makes it better.
+Elle is the only one that asked the frequency question -- and it was the most complete conversation of the week.
+The question doesn't slow the conversation down.
+It makes it better.

 4 of 6 losses were phone.
-Two showed a specific pattern: Oliver decides the prospect's problem is too hard before presenting a solution.
-Caller-Wireless (sap) and Crystal Leger both got referred to competitors.
-This is phone-specific — on SMS, Oliver has time to think through the response rather than reacting in real-time.
+Two showed a specific pattern: you decided the prospect's problem was too hard before presenting a solution.
+Both got referred to competitors.
+This is phone-specific -- on SMS, you have time to think through the response rather than reacting in real-time.

 | Metric | Feb W4 | Mar W1 | Change |